 The dominant positive vibration of Luxembourg is: A Safe.
 By a safe I mean a literal safe.
 Instead of the dominant positive vibration being described in relationship to a concept it is instead describable in relationship to a thing.
 That thing is ‘a safe’, like the safe you would use to lock up treasured items, hide them away from those who would take them from you and protect them by keeping them in.
 This vibration is the exact vibration Luxembourg itself holds.
 It is like a geographical safe.
 It is like a protective vault for valued things.
 I am sure this is what made it a match to the financial empire that now calls it home.
 But the city was built with enormous forts surrounding it and cliffs hold it in.
 And the wealthy have been using it as such since its inception.
 It is so pleasant to feel like you are an item in a safe when you are here.
 Exposure is a foreign concept to Luxembourg.

 There is plenty of space in Luxembourg to think.
 I have been thinking about this recent trip to Ireland.
-I have realized that the best thing I ever did for my relationship with my mother was to go to Ireland.
-My mother and I…trigger each other.
-We take everything each other says or does personally.
-Growing up, I couldn’t figure out why on earth she was the way that she was and eventually ended up telling myself that it was because we didn’t really love each other.
-Our differences seemed to be a total invalidation of each other’s being.
+I have realized that one of the best things I ever did for my relationship with my mother was to go to Ireland.

 I am thinking now that one of the most pivotal things that you can do to heal parent-wounds is to go to the place where they come from.
 To go back to your ancestral lands and observe the people and the culture objectively.
-I cannot believe how much impact the perceptions and experiences of one generations has on the next and the next and the next and the next.
+It will blow your mind how much impact the perceptions and experiences of one generations has on the next and the next and the next and the next.
 It is passed like a blessing or a curse through the bloodline like a virus.
 Going to these places allows you to see why they are the way they are.
-It helps you to see that much of the way they are is not because they are inherently bad or because of something wrong with you, but instead that they are at the mercy of their own lineage programming.
-Ireland not only made me understand my mother enough that I no longer find her threatening; Ireland also showed me the similarities between us.
-And that is absolutely priceless.